Test Detail

 1. A duly filled Consent form for HIV testing & Pre-test counselling (Annexure - CR/01) is mandatory.

 People with HIV are most likely to get infected by chronic hepatitis.
 This co-infection causes more liver-related health problems.
-Hence, given the risk of co-infection, it is crucial to recognize these risks early with a Triple H (HIV, HBV, HCV) test, take preventive measures, and, if necessary, seek medical attention.
+Hence, given the risk of co-infection, it is crucial to recognize these risks early with a Viral Marker Screening (HIV, HBsAg, Anti-HCV) test, take preventive measures, and, if necessary, seek medical attention.

-Your doctor may suggest a Triple H (HIV, HBV, HCV) test if you have risk factors for HIV, HBV, or HCV infections, including weakened immunity, unsafe sexual practices, intravenous drug use, occupational exposure to blood, or potential exposure through medical procedures.
-Additionally, a Triple H (HIV, HBV, HCV) test may also be done in pregnant women as a part of prenatal care, as these infections can be transmitted from a mother to her unborn child.
+Your doctor may suggest a Viral Marker Screening (HIV, HBsAg, Anti-HCV) test if you have risk factors for HIV, HBV, or HCV infections, including a weakened immunity, unsafe sexual practices, intravenous drug use, occupational exposure to blood, or potential exposure through medical procedures.
+Additionally, a Viral Marker Screening (HIV, HBsAg, Anti-HCV) test may also be done in pregnant women as a part of prenatal care as these infections can be transmitted from a mother to her unborn child.

 Before getting tested, let your doctor know about all the medications you are taking, as some of them can affect the test results, and you might be asked to stop taking them.
 Also, a duly filled consent form is mandatory for sample collection.

-Test results depend upon factors such as clinical history, time of sample collection, etc. Discuss your specific test results with your doctor.
-A positive test result may require regular monitoring of the disease status.
-Based on your test results, doctors may suggest lifestyle adjustments, prescribe medications to manage your conditions, and develop a holistic treatment plan.
+Test results depend upon various factors such as clinical history, time of sample collection, etc. Discuss your specific test results with your doctor.
+Based on your test results, doctors may suggest some lifestyle adjustments, prescribe medications to manage your condition, and develop a holistic treatment plan.

-What is Triple H (HIV, HBV, HCV) used for?
+What is Viral Marker Screening (HIV, HBsAg, Anti-HCV) used for?

-A Triple H (HIV, HBV, HCV) test is done:
+A Viral Marker Screening (HIV, HBsAg, Anti-HCV) test is done:

 • To detect the presence of Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV), and Hepatitis C Virus (HCV).